James-wasonga/James-wasonga/README.md

 - 👋 Hi, I’m @James-wasonga
 - 👀 I’m interested in Software apps,Web and Blockchain Developments
 - 🌱 I’m currently learning Solidity and Java
-- 💞️ I’m looking to collaborate on More Software Development Industries
+- 💞️ I’m looking to collaborate with  More Software Development Industries
 - 📫 How to reach me jameswasonga22@gmail.com

 <!---